frob/frob.github.com/_drafts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 ## Dynamic site served with __Phoenix__

 This is Phoenix running on my local machine in dev mode with live code reloading.
-I added a couple custom models and controllers, but otherwise it is basically vanilla Phoenix.
+I added a couple custom models and controllers, but otherwise it is basically vanilla Phoenix in development mode.

 ```
 01:16 $ ab -n 1000 -c 100 http://127.0.0.1:4000/admin/content